 German cockroaches require high levels of warmth and moisture.
-They also exhibit a behavior known as thigmotaxis, meaning that they like to have a surface touching their feet and their backs or sides.
+They also exhibit a behavior known as thigmotaxis, meaning that they like to have a surface touching both their feet and their backs or sides.
 They commonly nest in cracks and crevices in kitchens and bathrooms.

-Control of existing smoky brown cockroache infestations usually involves sanitation improvement, as well as direct treatment of nesting areas with baits, sprays, dusts, or IGRs.
+Control of existing smoky brown cockroach infestations usually involves sanitation improvement, as well as direct treatment of nesting areas with baits, sprays, dusts, or IGRs.
 Glue traps are sometimes used for rapid population reduction.
 Sealing of exterior cracks and crevices and/or periodic exterior insecticide treatments helps prevent reinfestation by roaches living outdoors.

 Size: Tiny, barely visible to the naked eye.